ArcticTech/arctictech.github.io/_posts/2023-07-18-Github-Starter.md

 ---
 title: Github Starter Guide
 date: 2023-07-18 00:00:00 -700
-categories: [github,guides]
+categories: [Github]
 tags: [github,ssh]
 ---

 ## Github Starter Guide
-This guide will go over how to setup Github locally so you can push/pull with your SSH key.
+This guide will go over how to set up Github locally so you can push/pull with your SSH key.

 ### Objective
-Once setup you should be able to directly add/commit and push changes to your repo using the following code.
+Once set up, you should be able to directly add/commit and push changes to your repo using the following code.
 ```
 git add .
 git commit -m "my-second-commit"